krtkl

 But How?

-snickerdoodle has built-in Wi-Fi and Bluetooth and uses a special ARM processor with software-reconfigurable peripherals and I/O. Think of it as a 3D printer for digital hardware.
+snickerdoodle has built-in Wi-Fi uses a special ARM processor with software-reconfigurable peripherals and I/O. Think of it as a 3D printer for digital hardware.
 So whether it’s PWMs, or SPIs, or regular old GPIO, you’ll no longer be held back by the chip or board maker telling you what pins you get, how many, and where - you will always have the pins you need, when and where you need them.

 Getting Started With snickerdoodle

-snickerdoodle is programmed using a freely downloadable, Eclipse-based integrated development environment (available for Windows and Linux).
+snickerdoodle is programmed using a freely downloadable, Eclipse-based Integrated Development Environment – available for Windows and Linux.

 So whether you’re working in Python, Java, or C/C++, you’ll be right at home.